avrealmei/CCM101-adinglasan/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/infrastructure-report.md

 | ⚙️ **Kernel Version** | `6.8.0-138-generic` |
 | ☁️ **Environment** | KillerCoda Linux Playground |

+### 🎯 Purpose

+The purpose of system identification is to determine the basic software environment in which the cloud infrastructure is running.

 ### 💡 Explanation

 The **hostname** identifies the server within the environment.

-The **operating system** provides the software platform used to manage hardware resources and run applications.
+The **operating system** provides the software platform used to manage applications, files, networking, users, and hardware resources.

-The **Linux kernel** is the core component of the operating system.
-It manages CPU, memory, storage, networking, and communication between hardware and software.
+The **Linux kernel** is the core component of Ubuntu responsible for communicating with the underlying hardware and managing system resources.

+### 🔵 Why It Matters in Cloud Computing

+Cloud engineers need to know the operating system and kernel version because software compatibility, security updates, system administration, and application deployment depend on the underlying operating environment.

 ---

 # 2. ⚙️ Compute Resources

+## 📋 Compute Information

 *   **CPU Model:** Intel Xeon E312xx (Sandy Bridge, IBRS update)
 *   **Number of CPU Cores:** 1 Core
 *   **Total RAM:** 1.9 GiB (Approx. 2GB)
 *   **Virtualization Type:** Full (KVM Hypervisor)

-### 🎯 Purpose

-The purpose of investigating compute resources is to determine how much processing capability is available to the cloud server.

-CPU resources directly affect how many instructions and workloads the server can process.

 ### ⚙️ Compute Resource Summary